Reading

 -

-Design thinking’s ‘How might we’ design prompt is insidious, and it’s time to bury it.
+The ‘How might we’ design prompt is insidious, and it’s time to bury it.

 -